 Christian Aid’s strong track record has enabled us to continue the trend of increased breadth and depth in our humanitarian programming over recent years.

 In 2016, major crises and disasters affected millions of people around the world.
 According to the UN, hunger and conflict in Africa and the Middle East and natural disasters in the Caribbean and Pacific left 130 million people in desperate need of humanitarian assistance.

-The global refugee crisis has been building for many years, with 65 million people now forcibly displaced from their homes.
+The global refugee crisis has been building for many years, with tens of millions of people forcibly displaced from their homes.
 This is the highest number of displaced people since the Second World War.

 Large-scale humanitarian crises in Iraq, Nigeria, South Sudan and Yemen, coupled with decades-old instability and conflict in Afghanistan, the DRC and Somalia, mean that millions more people have been forced to flee.

 - In 2016/17 we responded to 44 emergencies in 26 countries, reaching an estimated 1.2 million people affected by disasters.